nalla12/what-to-stream-frontend/README.md

 # What To Stream Frontend
+*Work in progress*

-An Angular web app for quick and easy recommendations of which movies or series to watch on streaming services with filters and sorting based on IMDB and meta score.
+An Angular web app for quick and easy recommendations of what movies or series to watch on which streaming service with filters and sorting based on IMDB and meta score.

+## How to run
+A mock REST API server is included.
+Run the script `npm run json-server:start` to serve a demo database located in /mock-db/db.json.

+To test the app start the Angular dev server with the script `npm run start`.

 ## Requirement Specification
 - Filters